uikit/uikit-site/docs/pages/tooltip.md

 Hides the Tooltip.

 ***

 ## Accessibility

 Adheres to the [Tooltip Widget WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tooltip/).

-The Tooltip component will handle setting the appropriate WAI-ARIA Roles, States, and Properties.
-It will automatically add an ID to the tooltip element.
+The Tooltip component handles setting the appropriate WAI-ARIA Roles, States, and Properties.
+It automatically adds an ID to the tooltip element.

-The element will have the `aria-describedby` set to the ID of the tooltip element.
-The tooltip element will have a role `tooltip`.
+The tooltip element has the `aria-describedby` set to the ID of the tooltip element.
+The tooltip element has a role `tooltip`.